 When Anne Frank and her family were in hiding from the Nazis during World War II, they were in a Secret Annex in a house in Amsterdam.
-The house where their Secret Annex was is now a museum.
-This house-museum tells a story about Anne and the Frank family, explains what life in hiding was like and describes the tragic faith of the Jews during World War II.
-When you are standing in the place where Anne wrote her diary and think about her life you’ll probably be overwhelmed with emotions and sadness.
-Still, we can all learn a lot from Anne’s story and the museum and that is why I tell everyone to visit the Anne Frank House.
-There are also stories about how Anne’s story influenced individuals and the whole world which makes visitors walk out with a feeling of hope.
+The house where their Secret Annex was located is now a museum.
+This house-museum tells a story about Anne and the Frank family, explaining what life in hiding was like.
+It describes the tragic faith of Jews during World War II.
+While standing in the place where Anne wrote her diary and thinking about her life, I was overwhelmed with sadness.
+Still, it’s one of the places I would advise every Amsterdam visitor to put on their itinerary.
+The museum also features stories about how Anne’s story influenced individuals around the world world which makes you walk out with a feeling of hope.

 The Anne Frank House is located in one of the most charming neighborhoods in Amsterdam – Jordaan.
-So, after your visit to the museum, make sure to roam around the narrow streets and look at the beautiful architecture.
-In Jordaan, you’ll find art galleries, unique shops, hipster cafés, great restaurants and much more.
+After visiting the museum, take some time to roam the narrow streets and admire the stunning architecture.
+In Jordaan, you’ll find art galleries, unique shops, cafés, great restaurants and much more.

 2. Canal Cruise

-There are many companies in Amsterdam that organize canal cruises and there are many departures during the day.
-Apart from the typical canal cruise that usually lasts between 1 and 1.5 hours, there are also Dinner Cruises, Champagne Cruises, Kids Cruises, etc. There is even a boat that is like an Amsterdam coffeeshop inside and they organize tours as well.
+There are many companies in Amsterdam that organize canal cruises.
+Apart from the typical canal cruise that takes about 1 or 1.5 hours, there are also Dinner Cruises, Champagne Cruises, Kids Cruises, etc. There is even a boat that has an Amsterdam coffeeshop inside.

-Of course, you should explore the canals on foot, too.
-Take a walk in the city centre’s pretty streets and numerous bridges.
-In this stroll you’ll definitely find a spot for an Instagram-worthy photo.
+You should explore the canals on foot, too.
+Take a walk in the city centre’s charming streets and numerous bridges.
+There are plenty of spots for an Instagram-worthy photo!

 3. Taste the Dutch Cheese

-As you probably already know, the Netherlands is famous for its cheese production and is one of the biggest exporters of cheese in the world.
-Because of this, cheese shops are everywhere you go.
-Most of them offer a few types of cheese that you can taste for free.
-The most famous cheese is gouda, but there are many more kinds.
-By visiting these shops you can taste many different types of Dutch cheese and you can buy your favorite one to bring home as a souvenir (I think this is one of my favorite things I ever brought home for a trip).
+The Netherlands is one of the biggest exporters of cheese in the world.
+So, it’s not a surprise that cheese shops are everywhere you go.
+Most of them offer cheese samples that you can taste for free.
+I recommend you taste different types of Dutch cheese (gouda being the famous one) and buy your favorite one to bring home as an edible souvenir.

 If you are a true cheese lover, you can also visit the Cheese Museum.